scrapinghub/frontera/docs/source/topics/architecture.rst

 The main entry point to Crawl Frontier API (3) is the FrontierManager object.
 Frontier users, in our case the Crawler (2), will communicate with the frontier through it.

-Communication with the frontier can also be done through other mechanisms such as a HTTP API or a queue system.
+Communication with the frontier can also be done through other mechanisms such as an HTTP API or a queue system.
 These functionalities are not available for the time being, but hopefully will be in future versions.